BioinfoSZU/Coral/README.md

                         Basecalling solely on the reads listed in file, with one ID per line (default: None)
 ```

-#### Example for testing basecaller
+#### Basecalling Examples

-1. Run Coral using Docker image to call the RNA002 Fast5 example data, then align reads to the transcriptome reference
+1.  **RNA002 Example (Fast5 data, Docker):** Use Docker to run Coral on the RNA002 Fast5 example data.
-and calculate the read accuracy.
+Then, align the reads to the transcriptome reference and compute the accuracy.
 This should be complete within a few minutes.

      ```shell
      docker run --rm -it --gpus=all --ipc=host -v ./example:/data chobits323/coral:latest coral basecall \
                     --input /data/rna002/fast5 \